PointsBet Sportsbook Maryland – $2,000 Bonus Offer

 There also are buttons for limiting how much you can deposit or spend during set periods.
 There is another for how much time you can be logged into the PointsBet app and website.

 To learn more, check our Maryland responsible gambling page.

 Can I bet with PointsBet MD Sportsbook in person?

 Right now, there have not been any announcements about PointsBet opening a retail sportsbook in Maryland.
 That does not mean it won’t happen, though.
 If and when PointsBet opens a brick-and-mortar sportsbook in the Old Line State, we’ll update this page with the details.

 How does PointsBet compare to other Maryland sportsbooks?

 PointsBet is a fantastic online sportsbook, and we consider it one of the top options for Maryland sports bettors.

 PointsBet’s risk-free bets up to $2,000 for new users are a solid welcome bonus, and the promotions for existing users are good as well.
-The FanDuel Maryland app and DraftKings Maryland mobile app are probably the only sportsbooks with as many quality promotions.
+The FanDuel Maryland app and DraftKings Maryland are probably the only sportsbooks with as many quality promotions.
 Still, neither one offers the two daily parlay booster tokens that PointsBet does.

 Overall, there is a lot to like about PointsBet and not much to complain about.